Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-06-04-poo-in-the-bath-secret-lovers-and-other-snaphots-of-this-moment.md

 ---
 layout: post
-title: 'Poo In The Bath, Secret Lovers and Other Snaphots Of This Moment'
+title: "Poo In The Bath, Secret Lovers and Other Snaphots Of This Moment"
 date: 04-Jun-2014
 categories: tbd
 ---